YoshidomeGroup-Hydration/PorousGen/README.md

 # [PorousGen] GitHub Repository
 “PorousGen” allows for the efficient generation of large-scale porous structures through parallel computation.
 It can also accurately create structures according to a defined target porosity.

-The repository contains the implementation of the **core algorithm** (Section 2.1), together with **reproducibility scripts** for all results in Section 3 and Supporting Information SI-1.
+The repository contains the implementation of the **core algorithm**, together with **reproducibility scripts** for all results in Section 3 and Supporting Information SI-1.
 Each script is organized by section and produces the corresponding figures, tables, and output data.

 ## Requirements
 Python **3.12.3** or later